LucaCanali/Miscellaneous/Spark_Notes/Spark_HEP_Examples/README.md

 # Apache Spark for High Energy Physics
-In this page you can find links and examples related to using Spark for reading and processing experiments data.
+In this page you can find links and examples related to using Spark for reading and processing HEP data.

 ---
 ### LHCb Open Data Analysis Using PySpark